Here is, with his permission, Grant

 dinosaurs, ape people (Pakuni) and lizard men (Sleestak).

-The world, actually the remnants of an another planet called
+The world, actually the remnants of another planet called

 Altrusia and not prehistoric Earth like many wrongly recall, was trapped in a